Citadel-sh/citadel-sh.github.io/_posts/2021-11-9-Fear-Loathing-1.markdown

 ![](https://user-images.githubusercontent.com/91083210/140999884-ce8bec58-6535-4836-be08-a027639b0800.jpg)
-President Obama during a cybersecurity summit in 2015
+*President Obama during a cybersecurity summit in 2015.*

 ###### Given the relative youth of cybersecurity